 ‘Misguided intentions’ – The current situation around local incubators is that those who run the incubators use it to get skills development funding and they don’t do it with a bigger picture in mind and it is evident in the quality of the startups they produce.
 You don’t have startups that scale up out of those incubators.
 Some have been through programs but the program themselves are not identifying what these startups need.
 You will find programs that will teach them business 101, which is irrelevant to them, they need to learn necessary skills to make their business sustainable and profitable. – Makgamathe

 ‘Experience trumps all’ – It’ll be better for incubators to either be run by “failed” entrepreneurs or individuals that have their own businesses that are thriving.
 Academics are an essential part of this ecosystem, however – I highly disagree that they should be playing a lead role.
-In most cases, I’ve noticed that incubators

 In addition, we see a lot of incubators opening up and then shutting down within a few years of operation, and this is due to the fact that these spaces are highly dependent on donor funding.
 I think this business model needs to be looked into and new solutions of self-sustainability introduced. – Simelani